Project 1: Arrays

 • use at least one class besides Main that has a natural mapping to the problem domain.

-To Complete this project, the project must,
+To receive Level 2 Credit for this project, the project must,

 • work as intented (no bugs or missing elements)